shuod/learning_notes_HW_exam_certification/Notes/HeadFirstJAVA/readme.md

 - Organization of JAVA codes:

-  A source file contains several class, each go within a pair of curly braces;
+  A source file contains several class, each go within a pair of curly braces.
+There is only one "public static void main(String args[])" class and this is the entry point of the whole program.
+The outside class of the main class, which is "public void HelloWorld", should be named the same as the source code file name.

   A class has one or more method, each go within a pair of curly braces and must be declared inside a class;

-  Statements can be put in a method, tell the computer how to do certain instructions;
+  Statements can be put in a method, tell the computer how to do certain instructions and each line ends with ";";

 - Internal Architecture of JVM (JAVA virtual machine):